hiroyuki-kasai/SGDLibrary/README.md

 - run_me_first.m
     - The scipt that you need to run first.

-- demo.m
+- demo.m and demo_ext.m
-    - A demonstration scipt to check and understand this package easily.
+    - Demonstration scripts to check and understand this package easily.

-- solver
+- solver/
     - Contains various stochastic optimization algorithms.

-- problem
+- problem/
-    - Condins definition files to be solved.
+    - Problem definition files to be solved.

-- example
+- test/
-    - Some helpful test sample scipts to use this package.
+    - Some helpful test test scripts to use this package.

-- plotter
+- plotter/
     - Contains plotting tools to show convergence results and various plots.

-- tool
+- tool/
     - Some utility tools for this project.